 Charleston is a very photogenic city, from the Arthur Ravenal Jr. Bridge we had to cross (and recross) when we got here . . .

-. . . to the multitude of intriguing little alleys . . .
+. . . to the multitude of intriguing little alleys, like these . . .

 Lots of brick–which I love–and even cobblestones on some streets.
 And of course now it’s all decorated for Christmas.
 So even though most of the trees still have green leaves on them, and there are palm trees everywhere, there’s a gaslight glow to everything–which, okay, is probably here all year, but it goes really well with all the poinsettias and red ribbons and ornaments.